 New ACT Writing test

-But let's assume you're taking the test in or after March 2016; what you really want to know is what the differences will be between the new versions of the two tests.
+But clearly you're taking the test in or after March 2016; what you really want to know is, what are the differences between the new versions of the two tests?

-The short answer is that they will be much more similar.
-The changes to the test have eliminated many of the two tests' major differences in both style and content.
+The short answer is that the new tests are much more similar.
+The changes have eliminated many of the two tests' major differences in both style and content.
 Nonetheless, there remain some important variations between the tests—some long-standing and some newly introduced.

-One of the goals of the SAT overhaul is to make the test more straightforward, so many of its structural oddities (like the wrong answer penalty) have been eliminated.
-The College Board is also streamlining the structure by including only one section of each type (except for the math), rather than three.
+One of the goals of the SAT overhaul was to make the test more straightforward, so many of its structural oddities (like the wrong answer penalty) were eliminated.
+The College Board also streamlined the structure by including only one section of each type (except for the math), rather than three.

-The ACT structure, on the other hand, is staying mostly the same.
+The ACT structure, on the other hand, stayed mostly the same.
 Let's go over the layout of the two tests, so you can understand the similarities and differences between them.

 Timing and Sections

-The New SAT has only one reading section and one writing section—the math section is divided into a calculator portion and a no-calculator portions.
+The New SAT has only one Reading section and one Writing section, and the Math section is divided into a calculator portion and a no-calculator portions.
 The sections will always be in the same order.
-The test will be 3 hours, plus the optional essay.
+The test is 3 hours, plus the optional essay.
 The exact breakdown, in order, looks like this:

 - Reading: 52 questions, 65 minutes